tessaSAC/stitch-in-time/readme.md

 # Bypassing CORS with the Capacitor Community HTTP Plugin

 [CORS](https://www.codecademy.com/articles/what-is-cors), or Cross-Origin Resource Sharing, is not a popular word among developers working with front-end tech.
-A browser-enforced restriction mainly to protect users from a type of attack known as [cross-site request forgery](https://owasp.org/www-community/attacks/csrf), CORS is more well known for the headaches it causes web developers, and that's before we even think about mentioning mobile applications!
-But what if there were another way?
+A browser-enforced restriction mainly to protect users from a type of attack known as [cross-site request forgery](https://owasp.org/www-community/attacks/csrf), CORS is more well known for the headaches it causes web developers, and that's before we even think to mention mobile applications!
+But what if there were a better way?

 Thanks to the [Capacitor Community](https://github.com/capacitor-community/welcome), there is!
-The Capacitor Community is an open-source working group that builds and maintains useful tools and plugins for Ionic's [Capacitor runtime](https://github.com/ionic-team/capacitor), and today we'll be looking at how to use its HTTP plugin to sidestep CORS and smoothly make successful [HTTP requests](https://www.tutorialspoint.com/http/http_requests.htm) across desktop and mobile devices.
+The Capacitor Community is an open-source working group that builds and maintains useful tools and plugins for Ionic's [Capacitor runtime](https://github.com/ionic-team/capacitor), and its HTTP plugin empowers developers to sidestep CORS and smoothly make successful [HTTP requests](https://www.tutorialspoint.com/http/http_requests.htm) across desktop and mobile devices.

-Let's use the plugin to power an advice-a-day app to familiarize ourselves with its inner workings and API.
+Let's get to know the plugin by using it to build an aesthetic daily advice app!

 ![Screenshot of cross-stitched advice](./public/assets/readme/app_preview.jpg?raw=true "Being kind is more rewarding than being right.")

 ## What we'll build

-*A Vue.js app loads and displays one cross-stitched piece of advice per day from the [Advice Slip JSON API](https://api.adviceslip.com) and can be deployed cross platform.*
+*A Vue.js app that loads and displays one cross-stitched piece of advice per day from the [Advice Slip JSON API](https://api.adviceslip.com) and which can be deployed cross platform.*

 &nbsp;